wysiib/clpstr/ProjektToDoListe.md

     mehr Tests benötigt.
 - [ ] repeat for automaton_dom
   - [ ] turn on str_in.plt tests using repeat, after fixing automaton repeat.
-- add more tests for repeat/2, testing whether it correctly accepts (word)* , i.e. wordwordword and not wordwowordwword or such things.
+- [ ] add more tests for repeat/2, testing whether it correctly accepts (word)* ,
+  i.e. wordwordword and not something like wordwowordwword or such things.

 ## read me